Willy-O/To-do-with-just-js-POO/README.md

 # Todo js

-This is a To do list, a single page application built with HTML, CSS ans JavaScript.
+This is a To do list, a single page application built with HTML, CSS ans JavaScript using Object-oriented Programming (OOP).

 You can create a to do list, mark them like completed, and filter by completed and words.